alexain/sonus-umbrae/docs/LANGUAGE.md

 The effect depends on the object's audio role: `_VOICE` mutes the voice output while preserving DSP state; `_FILTER` bypasses the filter and passes its input through all exposed filter outputs; `_FX` bypasses the processor dry while stopping new input into the wet engine so an existing reverb/delay tail can decay; `_CLOCK` pauses the selected named clock while the rest of the musical clock tree continues; `_CLOCK SET ... bpm` pauses the entire musical clock tree.
 Wall-clock `sec`/`ms` scheduling continues during a master-clock pause.

 The underscore is a live-performance state change.
 While the program is running, adding or removing `_` takes effect immediately without `Cmd+Enter`; the disabled-object colour follows the same runtime state, so a yellow block is already muted, bypassed or paused.
 A later normal compile preserves the source declaration as the source of truth.
 Timed mute/bypass scheduling is not part of this version yet.

+The editor can toggle this state on the current object without typing the underscore manually.
+The default shortcut is `Cmd+\` on macOS or `Ctrl+\` on Windows/Linux.
+When the cursor is on an object header or anywhere inside its block, the shortcut adds or removes `_` from that object's declaration.
+The object-toggle key is configurable in `>CONFIG`; `Cmd`/`Ctrl` remains mandatory.

+`Cmd+/` on macOS and `Ctrl+/` on Windows/Linux is reserved for line comments.
+It adds or removes `// ` after indentation on the current line or selected lines. `Tab` indents by four spaces and `Shift+Tab` dedents.

 ## Quick menu and command prompt